Exemptions from the BC home flipping tax

 Exempt property locations

-Residential property located in any of the following locations is exempt from filing a return and paying the BC home flipping tax:
+If your residential property is in any of the following locations, you do not need to file a return or pay the BC home flipping tax:

 • A reserve as defined in section 2(1) of the Indian Act (Canada)